Asaia bogorensis

 Asaia bogorensis is a species of acetic acid bacterium.
 It is Gram-negative, aerobic, rod-shaped and peritrichously flagellated.
 It was first isolated from specimens of Bauhinia purpurea and Plumbago auriculata.
-Its type strain is 71^{T} (= NRIC 0311^{T} = JCM 10569^{T}). it is potentially pathogenic.
+Its type strain is 71^{T} (= NRIC 0311^{T} = JCM 10569^{T}).
+It is potentially pathogenic.

+Relationship with Plasmodium species

+A. bogorensis has been implicated in modulating the susceptibility of mosquitoes to infection by Plasmodium parasites.
+A 2021 study reported that colonization of the mosquito midgut by A. bogorensis can promote parasite development by altering the physicochemical environment of the gut.